-In southwestern Kenya look no further than family-owned and operated Richard's Camp for traditional tented accommodations near the Masai Mara Game Reserve.
+In southwestern Kenya, look no further than family-owned and operated Richard's Camp, where you'll find traditional tented accommodations near the Masai Mara Game Reserve.
 The camp sits on the edge of a riverine forest with grass plains stretching away from it.
-This means game drives easily sight elephants, big cats and herbivores like zebra and impala that graze the plains each and every day.
+This means game drives easily sight elephants, big cats and herbivores like zebra and impala that graze the plains each day.

-Six tented suites are available with either twin or double beds and extra beds can be brought in for families sharing accommodations.
-The tents operate via solar power and offer 24-hour light, heated showers and flush toilets.
+Six tented suites are available with either twin or double beds, and extra beds can be brought in for families sharing accommodations.
+The tents operate via solar power and offer 24-hour light, heated showers and flushing toilets.
 Meals are enjoyed outdoors or in the camp's sitting area in front of a roaring fire.
-There is also a private camp on property that can accommodate up to 10 individuals for families looking for complete privacy.
+There is also a private camp on property that can accommodate up to 10 individuals; this is ideal for families who want complete privacy.